 Yet being back in L.A. had a whole new set of challenges.
 For one thing, I found it strange to just carry on after having spent time at a mental facility.
 That experience was a huge part of me now and I was having difficulty with others relating to that experience.
 That was understandable of course, and those with whom I shared this private experience always expressed empathy and admiration for my having done it.
 Yet they couldn’t really know what it did for me or to me.
 It gave me my life back, one much closer to the one I wanted.
 It gave me a new life actually and I felt doubtful that I wanted to live my new life in the same old setting.
 L.A. and much of what I associated with it, was in large measure, a contributor to my dismal outlook on life.
 Compounded with my OCD, it led to a severe depressive angst.
 Whereas Boston was the antithesis of everything L.A. represented.
 With its abundance of aesthetically pleasing historical architecture and myriad of institutions of higher learning, Boston was a cultured, intellectual, sophisticated Mecca of New England sensibilities.
 Despite my short tenure in Boston, I felt more at home there than in all the many years I called L.A. my “home.”
 But now I was back in L.A. and had to adjust to that fact.

-After we polished off the pizza boxes and went through a few bottles of wine, we headed to Cliff’s apartment.
+After we polished off the last of the pizza boxes and went through a few bottles of wine, we headed to Cliff’s apartment.
 When we arrived, the party was already well underway.
 Cliff’s place was packed with freak shows and for only some of them this had to do with their being in costumes.
 Cliff’s parties always yielded an odd array of folk and that was part of the fun.
-It gave our group ample opportunity to laugh at people and take random photos.
+It gave our group ample opportunity to laugh and take random photos.